idominikosgr/VibeKit-VDK-CLI/docs/Editor-Path-Integration-Guide.md

 # Editor Path Integration Guide

-This document provides information about the Editor Path Integration system in Vibe Coding Rules.
+This document provides information about the Editor Path Integration system in VibeKit VDK CLI.

 ## Overview